-- Footings placed on the natural sands and clays or properly compacted structural fill materials should be designed using an allowable soil bearing pressure of 3,000 psf.
+- 1) Footings placed on the natural sands and clays or properly compacted structural fill materials should be designed using an allowable soil bearing pressure of 3,000 psf.
 Footings should also be designed using a minimum dead load pressure of at least 1,000 psf. - 2) Footings or pad sizes should be computed using the above soil pressures and placed on the natural sands and clays.

-- Any existing fill materials and/or topsoil and organic materials found beneath the footings when excavations are opened should be removed and footings extended down to the natural clays prior to structural fill or concrete placement.
+- 3) Any existing fill materials and/or topsoil and organic materials found beneath the footings when excavations are opened should be removed and footings extended down to the natural clays prior to structural fill or concrete placement.
 Footings may have to be narrow or interrupted to maintain the minimum dead load.
 Foundation design should be closely checked to assure that it distributes loads per the allowable pressures given.
 Any fill materials placed beneath the footings should be a non-expansive granular soil approved by NWCC prior to placement.
-The fill materials placed under the footings should be uniformly placed and compacted in 6 to 8-inch loose lifts and compacted to at least 100% of the maximum standard Proctor density and within 2% of the optimum moisture content determined in accordance with ASTM D-698, or to at least 80% of the maximum relative density in accordance with ASTM D4253/4254, if free draining gravels are used as structural fill.
-The structural fill materials should extend out from the edge of the footings on a 1(horizontal) to 1(vertical) or flatter slope. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Footings or pads should be placed well enough below final backfill grades to protect them from frost heave.
+The fill materials placed under the footings should be uniformly placed and compacted in 6 to 8-inch loose lifts and compacted to at least 100% of the maximum standard Proctor density and within 2% of the maximum relative density in accordance with ASTM D4253/4254, if free draining gravels are used as structural fill.
+The structural fill materials should extend out from the edge of the footings on a l(horizontal) to l(vertical) or flatter slope. - 4) Foundation walls should be designed and reinforced to span an unsupported distance of 10 feet or the length between pads, whichever is greater. - 5) Footings or pads should be placed well enough below final backfill grades to protect them from frost heave.
 Forty-eight (48) inches is typical for this location considering normal snow cover and other winter factors. - 6) Based on experience, NWCC estimates total settlement for footings and pads designed and constructed as discussed in this section will be approximately 1 inch.
 Additional bearing capacity values along with the associated settlements are presented in Figure #10. - 7) NWCC must be retained by the client to observe the foundation excavations when they are near completion to identify bearing soils and confirm the recommendations in this report and test the structural fill materials for compaction.